Bohemian National Cemetery (Chicago): History

 The cemetery was established by members of Chicago's Czech community in 1877.
-The community had been outraged when a Czech Catholic woman named Marie Silhanek was denied burial at several Catholic cemeteries in Chicago because she supposedly never made her Easter Duty (going to confession and Holy Communion at least once during the Easter season), which is incumbent on all Catholics, even today.
+The community had been outraged when a Czech Catholic woman named Marie Silhanek was denied burial at several Catholic cemeteries in Chicago because she supposedly never made her Easter Duty (going to confession and Holy Communion at least once during the Easter season), which is incumbent on all Catholics.
 In response, the Czechs purchased land in what was then Jefferson Township to create a cemetery that they themselves could control.
 The original plot of land was 50 acre.
 Over the years, the cemetery expanded to 126 acre.

-The cemetery was notably featured in the 1998 film U.S. Marshals.
+The cemetery was featured in the 1998 film U.S. Marshals as the fictional Queens Hill Cemetery in Queens, NY.
 It was added to the National Register of Historic Places in 2006.

 Major features

 Bohemian National Cemetery is known for its limestone gatehouse and its highly decorated columbarium niches, which contain photographs, artwork, flags, and other mementos of the individuals whose ashes are stored there.
 Czech-American military veterans are honored through an American Civil War memorial, a Spanish–American War memorial, and a World Wars memorial, which were dedicated in 1889, 1926, and 1952, respectively.
 The cemetery also boasts two sculptures by Albin Polasek, who headed the sculpture department at the Art Institute of Chicago.
 They are called Mother and Pilgrim.